-Unit MU22/6 is located behind the former bathing pool and is classified as Inactive in 2018, unchanged since previous surveys.
+Unit MU22/6 is located behind the former bathing pool and is classified as Inactive in 2020, unchanged since previous surveys.

-Unit MU22/7 is located at Holbeck Gardens and is classified as Inactive in 2016, unchanged since 2012.
-A number of footpaths in have previously been closed due to cracking and ongoing instability.
-Otherwise, the slopes are well vegetated except for an area of exposed bedrock subject to small rockfalls at the cliff toe.
-The promenade at the base of the cliff is protected by a rockfall catch fence.
+Unit MU22/7 is located at Holbeck Gardens and is classified as Locally Active in 2020, downgraded from Inactive in 2016 due to increased activity at the cliff toe.
+A number of footpaths within the unit have previously been closed due to cracking and ongoing instability.
+Generally, the slopes are well vegetated except for an area of exposed bedrock subject to small rockfalls at the cliff toe.
+The promenade at the base of the cliff is protected by a rockfall catch fence however since 2018 the promenade has been closed due to the increasing risk of rockfall from the cliff face.

 Unit MU22/8 comprises the stabilised Holbeck Hall landslide run-out lobe and is protected at the toe by boulder armour.
 Localised sections near the headscarp are exposed.
-This unit is classified as Locally Active in 2018, unchanged.
+This unit is classified as Locally Active in 2020, unchanged since 2016.